5T33Z0/Clover-Crate/GUI/README.md

 On next reboot, this volume will be hidden.

+> [!TIP]
+>
-**Tip**: An easier method to find out the UUID is to using the custom entries section, since it displays the UUIDs of all volumes.
+> An easier way to figure out the UUID is to use the "Custom entries" section, since it displays the UUIDs of all volumes.

 ## Clover Boot Menu Options